 - Crossover Cosmology: The Origin of Love features Zeus, Thor, Osiris, and some Indian god.
 They're all dicks.

 - Deadpan Snarker: Hedwig.

-- Everybody Wants the Hermaphrodite: Hedwig becomes a Memetic Sex Deity in and out of world.
+- Everybody Wants the Hermaphrodite: Hedwig becomes a sex symbol.

 - Gallows Humor

 - Hooker with a Heart of Gold: Hedwig jokes about when she had to prostitute herself to survive.
-Later, she returns to the streets.
 "I returned to doing odd jobs.
-Most of these were the jobs we call blow.
-I lost my job at the Base PX and I also lost my gag reflex.
+Mostly the jobs we call blow.
+I had lost my job at the Base PX and I had lost my gag reflex.
 You do the math!"

 - Jerkass: Hedwig again.
 Her treatment of Yitzhak is outright psychological abuse.
 She's a Jerkass Woobie if ever there was one.